treeverse/lakeFS/docs/reference/commands.md

 ```
       --after string   show results after this value (used for pagination)
-      --amount int     how many results to return, or '-1' for default (used for pagination) (default -1)
+      --amount int     number of results to return (default 100)
   -h, --help           help for list
 ```